johanbrandhorst/grpcweb-boilerplate/README.md

 be implementing the interface defined by the generated file in `proto/server/`.

-It also means you can start using the functions exposed by the server in your frontend client `frontend/frontend.go`.
-This should hopefully be all you need to get started playing around with the GopherJS gRPC-Web bindings!
+It also means you can start using the functions exposed by the server in your frontend client in `frontend/frontend.go`.

+Every time you make changes to any files under `frontend/` you'll need to regenerate the JS files using `make generate`.

+This should hopefully be
+all you need to get started playing around with the GopherJS gRPC-Web bindings!